dativebase/dailp-ingest-clj/README.rst

    c.
 There appear to be 4 rows with only a "Transitivity" value, 3 with "I", and
       one with "T".

+   d.
+There are about 100 forms lacking translations.
+To find them, search for
+      translations with the following transcription value: "FIXME TRANSLATION NEEDED".

+   e.
+There are a handful of forms lacking valid morpheme gloss values.
+In some
+      (9) cases a default value of "FIXME.MORPHEME.GLOSS.NEEDED" was used.
+      Search for this value to find them.
+In a handful of cases, a value was constructed using the first translation value.
+Here are those constructed
+      values:

+      - "scatter.(intransitive)"
+      - "pour.into.a.container,.fill.up"
+      - "(sun.or.moon).shine,.be.sunny"
+      - "(the.ground).become.frosty"
+      - "thunder"

 Installation
 ================================================================================